Christine (musical): Act II

 Act II opens on explorations of the perceived cultural peculiarities of India ("Freedom Can Be a Most Uncomfortable Thing" and "Ireland Was Never Like This"), before exploring the unrequited love a local girl, Sita Roy, has for Dr. Singh ("He Loves Her").
 Sita works in the doctor's clinic and notes that the locals have stopped coming to the doctor's dispensary, due to Christine's presence, so Sita implores Christine to leave.
 Christine tells the doctor of her discomfort with the situation, but he asks her to marry him and she agrees ("Christine").

-As the ceremony is prepared in which Christine is to reveal the wife she has chosen for Dr. Singh, she decides that she can't stay after all ("I Love Him").
+As the ceremony is prepared in which Christine is to reveal the wife she has chosen for Dr. Singh, she decides that she cannot stay after all ("I Love Him").
 At the ceremony, she shocks everyone by choosing Sita Roy to be his bride.
-She tells Dr. Singh she must return to Ireland ("The Woman I Was Before"), which she does, slipping away while Sita & Dr. Singh's wedding is taking place.
+She tells Dr. Singh she must return to Ireland ("The Woman I Was Before"), which she does, slipping away while Sita and Dr. Singh's wedding is taking place.